OSOceanAcoustics/echopype/docs/source/installation.md

 $ pip install echopype
 ```

-:::{attention}
-It's common to encounter the situation that installing packages using Conda is slow or fails,
-because Conda is unable to resolve dependencies.
+:::{tip}
-We suggest using Mamba to get around this.
+We recommend using Mamba to get around Conda's somtimes slow or stuck behavior when solving dependencies.
 See [Mamba's documentation](https://mamba.readthedocs.io/en/latest/) for installation and usage.
+The easiest way to get a minimal installation is through [Miniforge](https://conda-forge.org/download/).
 One can replace `conda` with `mamba` in the above commands when creating the environment and installing additional packages.
 :::